 Now, you must understand, even if my nephew had called me, I’m unemployed while trying to start my own business, so I wouldn’t have been able to help him with the cost of repairs.
 His parents are struggling too (they live in another state), and would not have been able to help even if he had called them.
 But the man who paid for the wrecker service told my nephew, “Don’t worry about it.
 I’d like to think that if something like this ever happens to my daughter, that someone would do the same thing for her that I’m going to do for you.”
 And he paid for everything.

-Just a week earlier, I'd had repairs done on my own car, and when I picked it up, even though I paid for everything over the phone with a credit card, I still had to sign all kinds of documents before I could get my car.
-But the forms my nephew brought home hadn’t been signed at all, by him or by anyone, even though the man who paid for everything had used a credit card to make the payment.
+Just a week earlier, before my nephew's accident, I'd had repairs done on my own car, and when I picked it up, even though I paid for everything over the phone with a credit card, I still had to sign all kinds of documents before I could get my car.
+However, the forms my nephew brought home hadn’t been signed at all, by him or by anyone else, even though the man who paid for everything had used a credit card to make the payment.
+Mysterious.
+So.
 Angel or not, what that man did for my nephew was angelic, and my family and I will always be grateful to him even though we don’t even know his name.
-He was so kind, he even stayed there on the side of the road with my nephew for hours while they were waiting for the tow truck.
+He was such a kind and caring soul, he even stayed there on the side of the road with my nephew for hours while they waited for the tow truck.

 If we are to believe in what the Bible teaches, then don’t we have to believe in angels too?
 Whether or not there are angels that come to Earth to help us in times of need will ultimately be proven true or false, I suppose, at the end of time (that is, unless you become the unfortunate victim of an accident, and an accident angel comes along to help you).
 Until then, some people, when they look up at the sky, will never be able to understand how it’s possible to believe in God and angels.
 Other people, when they look up at the same sky, will never understand how it’s possible not to believe in God and angels.
 Because of my faith, and not just because of my own experiences, I’m proud to say I stand firmly aligned with the latter group.